Hsgngr/dcipher-nlp-challenge/REPORT.md

 # Approach

 As the project required I split my dataset into training and test sets by stratifying the Label column of the data.
-I saved them in data folder.
+I saved them in the data folder.

 ```
                        TRAIN       TEST